sirrobot01/fyp/README.md

 - **Audit Logging**: Complete access trail with IP and user agent tracking
 - **CSRF Protection**: Django CSRF middleware enabled
 - **Input Validation**: Comprehensive data validation and sanitization

-## Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Make your changes
-4. Add tests for new functionality
-5. Ensure all tests pass
-6. Submit a pull request

 ## License